 Pat chicken dry with paper towels, sprinkle with remaining 1 1/2 teaspoons cumin, and season with salt and pepper.
 Heat 1 tablespoon oil in now-empty skillet over medium-high heat until just smoking.
 Add chicken and cook until well browned and meat registers 160 degrees, about 6 minutes per side.

 Meanwhile, whisk lemon juice, tahini, remaining 1/4 cup oil, 1/2 teaspoon salt, and 1/4 teaspoon pepper together in large bowl.
-Add kale, grapes, goat cheese, and squash and toss to combine.
+Add kale, grapes, and squash and toss to combine.
 Slice chicken and serve over salad.